jmmateos/GodexPrinter/README.md

 # GodexPrinter
-A Cordova/Phonegap plugin driver for Godex bluetooth printers
+A Cordova/Phonegap plugin driver for GoDEX bluetooth printers

 ##Usage
 You can send data in EZPL Godex Programming Language: